 Your new book provides a vivid sense of the complex histories of feminism, showing how for example how both trans-exclusion and inclusion was part of the second wave.
 It critically unpacks where ‘gender critical’ feminism comes from and its range of perspectives, as well as conflicts within queer and radical traditions and spaces.
 I really like the discussion of ‘feminist faultlines’, as you call them, which provide a prehistory to the present.
 For instance, you discuss and contextualise how a spiritual ‘woman-loving’ cultural feminism which scapegoated butch lesbians and queers as representing the patriarchy, emerged.
 Do you think we need a much better and wider understanding of these historical feminist faultiness and their difficult legacies?

 We can dream!
 I'm sure everybody from their own particular social justice movement would wish that mainstream culture had a better idea of their histories and political underpinnings and were taken seriously as political and theoretical movements.
 That would be great, but I don't think it will happen, because mass media has got a very shallow understanding of feminism.
 It tends to focus on consumer choice as representative of feminism, when, of course, it isn't at all: consumer choice has got nothing to do with feminism, although feminism could certainly have a critique of that.
-But that’s the dominant media narrative of how they engage with feminism.
-Or they use feminism to pick women against other women in some sort of catfight - that's another thing they love to do.
+But that’s the dominant media narrative of how people engage with feminism.
+Or the media use feminism to pit women against other women in some sort of catfight - that's another thing they love to do.

 I know from going out and doing public events -- book festivals, speaking events, book groups, workplace talks, or whatever - that in mainstream culture, most people are not really sure what feminism even is, or what feminism as a movement even means: what it wants, what it's trying to get, who a feminist is, or what it means to be one.
 I think that’s deliberate as well, because I think feminism as a radical movement to change the current system does present a threat to the status quo.
 Feminism has been wilfully misrepresented, reduced and demeaned as some shallow but tenuous entity.
 It's for that reason that we've been able to be sold these lies, that feminism is having a tote bag that says ‘feminist’ on it, or Theresa May wearing a T-shirt that says ‘this is what a feminist looks like’.
 It's a sign of the times that people are not only willing to accept those things but will buy into them.
-So I can't really see the wider culture getting to grips with those with those histories happening.
+So I can't really see the wider culture getting to grips with those histories.

 I also think history books, textbooks and political commentators often hugely overlook the cultural influence of the second wave women's liberation movement.
 If you look at the 1970s and how changes were beginning in terms of people's lifestyles -- people experimenting with communal living, with polyamorous relationships as a political act, with raising children communally, with raising children against consumer culture and trying to do things differently -- all that that was a lifestyle movement informed by politics.
 There were consciousness-raising groups and women's groups in every little village, town and city across the country.
 It had a huge impact on relationships and culture, on relationships between men and women, and on what those could look like.
 I think that was partly why the 1980s then came along with all the individualistic movements that we're familiar with: there really was a huge backlash against that freeing, and quite radical, influence that women's liberation represented.